Reading Comprehension Problems

 For younger children:

-Ask to read the words such as zim, caf, pud, if he cannot read these words then he cannot read.
+Ask him to read the words such as zim, caf, pud, if he cannot read these words then he cannot read.
 Also, most children who cannot read just associate pictures with words, so do the following tasks and ask your child to match the pictures with the correct words they represent:

 show your child the picture of a dog with the following words at the bottom of the picture: dop, bog, dog, dug